Cross Addiction

 Part of the complete guide to understanding addiction

 Cross addiction is a phenomenon that many recovering addicts wonder about.
-Although there isn’t enough evidence to prove whether or not cross addiction is a valid concern for addicts, there has been some anecdotal evidence and clinical observations gathered.
-This evidence suggests that cross addiction may be true, and offers light on who is most vulnerable to falling into cross addiction, and why it occurs.
+Although there isn’t enough evidence to prove cross addiction conclusively, there are clinical observations and anecdotal evidence suggesting that it may be a valid concern.These observations also shed light on who is at risk for cross addiction, and why it occurs.

-In this article, Avenues Recovery, leading addiction rehabilitation specialists, discuss the cross addiction definition, why cross-dependence occurs, which risk factors to be aware of, and how to avoid cross addiction during recovery.
+In this article, Avenues Recovery, leading addiction rehabilitation specialists, discuss what is cross addiction, why cross dependence occurs, which risk factors to be aware of, and how to avoid cross addiction during recovery.

 What Does Cross Addiction and Cross Dependence Mean?

-The meaning of cross-dependence and cross addiction is understood as addicts in recovery using and eventually becoming dependent on a different substance.
-For example, someone in recovery from cocaine addiction may start to use alcohol instead.
-In cross addiction, the recovering addict does not relapse to their old behavior or substance of choice but instead develops a new addiction.
+The definition of cross addiction and cross dependence is when individuals in recovery use and eventually become dependent on a different substance.
+With cross addiction, also known as addiction transfer and addiction interaction disorder (AID), the recovering addict does not relapse to their old behavior or substance of choice but instead develops a new addiction.
 Put simply, cross addiction is the action of replacing one addiction with another.

-Cross addiction is not to be confused with dual diagnosis, which is when substance abuse disorder is accompanied by a mental health condition - such as bipolar disorder, depression, schizophrenia, anxiety, or the like.
+Cross addiction is not to be confused with dual diagnosis, which is when substance abuse disorder is accompanied by a mental health condition.
 Additionally, cross addictions do not strictly refer to addictions to substances like drugs and alcohol - they can also manifest themselves in process addictions, such as:

 • Shopping